Visits and activities

 Info

-Every day at 11.30 am and 3.30 pm except Wednesday afternoons and Sunday mornings.
-Duration: approximately 1 hour.
+Every day at 4pm.
+Limited to 15 people.
+Duration: 1 hour.
 Visit in French only.

 Guided tour of the Cathedral